 Used with permission from the American Urogynecologic Society (AUGS).

 There was no indication for imaging for this patient.

 She had urodynamic testing that did not demonstrate occult stress urinary incontinence (SUI).
 Based on this testing, it was recommended that she not undergo an anti-incontinence procedure at the time of the surgical correction of pelvic organ prolapse.

 As a non-frail 74-year-old woman, preoperative labs included complete blood count (CBC), hemoglobin A1c (Hgb A1C), urinalysis, urine culture, and electrocardiogram (ECG).
-She was not anemic or thrombocytopenic, Hgb A1C was 6.2 mg/dL, and urine was without evidence of infection.
-ECG showed normal sinus rhythm.
-Patient was thus cleared for surgery.
+She was not anemic or thrombocytopenic, Hgb A1C was 6.2 mg/dl, and urine was without evidence of infection.
+ECG showed a normal sinus rhythm.
+The patient was thus cleared for surgery.

 Treatment of prolapse depends on the patient’s goals and preferences.
 Options include expectant management, pelvic floor physical therapy, a pessary, and surgical management.
 The patient had symptomatic, bothersome prolapse and declined conservative therapy.
 She desired definitive surgical management.